apanoush/ml_opti-project/README.md

     - `kmeans.py`: Script to run all 3 algorithms on a soft kmeans clustering problem with chosen parameters
     - `plot.py` Script to plot all additional figures from the report along with computing the results tables
   - `mountain_car/`
+    - `mountain_car.py`: Script to run SPSA and MPGE on the Mountain Car task (Reinforcement Learning)
   - `NAS_spsa/`
+    - `spsa_NAS.py`: Script to run SPSA and Grid-Search on a Neural Architecture Search task (NAS)

 ### Key Files
 - `report.pdf` Report of the project